Competes with: Land Rover Range Rover, Maserati Levante, Cadillac Escalade

 Related: More 2018 Detroit Auto Show Coverage

-The G-Class's biggest markets globally are Southern California, certain Texas communities, New York, Atlanta and South Florida — giving you some idea of who's shopping for such a unique vehicle.
+The G-Class's biggest markets globally are Southern California, certain Texas communities, New York, Atlanta and South Florida — giving you some idea of who's shopping for such a unique off-road vehicle.
 For 2019, the "G-Wagen," as it was originally known (short for Gelandewagen, or "cross-country vehicle"), gets a significant update — an all-new interior, bigger dimensions and a revised suspension.

 On the outside, it won't look like much has changed.
 Part of the G-Wagen's charm has always been that it looks like the shipping container that a Mercedes-Benz SL roadster comes in.
 But for 2019, some rounded corners and improved details keep the G-Class relevant and more refined, with better airflow for a quieter ride (fuel economy isn't as much of an area of emphasis in a segment like this).
 The fenders are more integrated into the body, while the grille and hood are slightly rounder.